pkimgard/boxdocs/wt-rickdiculouslyeasy/wt-rickdiculouslyeasy.md

 ![summer-success](assets/markdown-img-paste-20210824060838986.png)

-With ftp, we get, the same file we can get with SSH:
+It works on both ftp and SSH.
+With both services, we can get to the same flag.

 ![ftp-flag](assets/markdown-img-paste-20210824060925820.png)